innjoshka/Digit-Recognizer/README.md

 The evaluation metric for this contest is the categorization accuracy, or the proportion of test images that are correctly classified.
 For example, a categorization accuracy of 0.97 indicates that you have correctly classified all but 3% of the images.

+More descriptive description as well as TRAIN/TEST data to the Digit Recognizer Kaggle Competition can be found here https://www.kaggle.com/c/digit-recognizer/data